kp_6band{ }

 Functionality

-Order of the polynomial used for polynomial preconditioning.
+Sets the order of the polynomial used for the preconditioning.

 forward_differences